Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: Model-based optimal cultivation

-Due to a limited amount of the atline measurements the multi-rate MHE problem is prone to be ill-conditioned.
-Local parametric sensitivity analysis is utilized to detect and remove non-identifiable parameters that cause such issue.
-In the local analysis a collection of the sensitivity matrices from reactors $\tilde{\mathcal{R}}$ within the time window $[\tau_e, \tau]$ is used.
-Particularly, the column rank and singular values are directly related to the rank-deficiency of the MHE problem.
+Due to a limited amount of at-line measurements, the multi-rate MHE problem is prone to be ill-conditioned.
+Local parametric sensitivity analysis is utilized to detect and remove non-identifiable parameters that cause such issues.
+The column rank and singular values are directly related to the rank deficiency of the MHE problem.
 Meanwhile, the relative scale of the outputs and parameters significantly affects the determination of the identifiable parameters \citep{bae2021multirate}.
 The scaled sensitivity matrix $\tilde{s}_r(t_i)$ is written as,

 where $z_{y, p}(t_i)$ and $z_{\theta, q}$ represent the scaling factors for the $p^{\text{th}}$ output and $q^{\text{th}}$ parameter.
 We follow the method suggested in \citep{thompson2009parameter}, where the standard deviations of the output measurement and estimated parameter are employed for the scaling factors.
+The scaling factors can be expressed in the form of,